Convoy PQ 17 order of battle

 Before the convoy dispersed, three ships had been lost.
-After it scattered each ship began its individual journey to the Russian ports.
+After it scattered each ship made its way individually to the Russian ports.
 Some ships took refuge along the frozen coast of Novaya Zemlya, landing at Matochkin.
-The Soviet tanker Azerbaijan had lost her cargo of linseed oil, and much of SS Winston-Salem's cargo had also been jettisoned in Novaya Zemlya.
+The Soviet tanker Azerbaijan had lost her cargo of linseed oil and much of SS Winston-Salem's cargo had also been jettisoned in Novaya Zemlya.